 Here’s a taste of what we do:

-- we provide trained advocates to work with individuals;
+- we provide trained advocacy workers to work with individuals;

 - we find out about and publish people’s views on mental health issues and services;